Are you an employee in Riverside looking for legal counsel and representation? If so, you should consider contacting a Riverside employment lawyer.

 What is workplace discrimination?
 This type of behavior includes treating a person unfairly in the workplace based on certain characteristics, which is illegal under California law.
 The law sets out which characteristics are protected.

-For instance, it’s not technically illegal to discriminate against someone based on their shoe size, though that would still be wrong, but it is illegal to discriminate against someone for their age.
+For instance, it’s not technically illegal to discriminate against someone based on their shoe size, though that would still be wrong.
+However, it is illegal to discriminate against someone for their age.

 Here is a list of traits an employer cannot consider when making decisions about employment: